karx/karx.github.io/face-demo/events/sow/README.md

 To be installed in 1 FaceEvents facility, and 50% spare**.

 * Software
-Access top level Git repositories for the Dashboard, mobile Apps, and admin interface package.
+Access top-level Git repositories for the Dashboard, mobile Apps, and admin interface package.

 * Documentation and graphical depictions of the new proposed FaceEvents system.